-Like running a country: What it was like to be a schools superintendent this summer
+Like running a country: What it meant to be a schools superintendent this summer

 'The best actors in the world'

-Three weeks later — after the school board voted unanimously to approve Hutchings’s online-learning plan, and 15 days before the start of school — the superintendent paced the length of an empty library in George Washington Middle School.
+Three weeks later — after the school board voted unanimously to approve Hutchings’s online-learning plan and 15 days before the start of school — the superintendent paced the length of an empty library in George Washington Middle School.

 Chairs stood at random, crazy angles, as though students had just left the room.
 Dust furred the jackets of books on display.